Ayush1998/AnswersAi-Assignment/README.md

 Setup Instruction
-  a.
-Create an .env file in root.
+  1. Create an .env file in root.
 I will share the .env config
-  b. run "npm install"
+  2. run "npm install"
-  c. run "npm run dev"
+  3. run "npm run dev"
-  d.
-Server will start
+  4. Server will start at http://localhost:...

 Features Implimented -
   1. Auth (Email/password and Google oAuth)